 - access to the Emergency Temporary Protection Order (ETPO) process; and

-- next-day follow-up from a SAFE Advocate.
+- next-day follow-up from a DC SAFE Advocate.

-In addition to the Metropolitan Police Department, the OCAP Response Line is now available to over 18 partner non-profit organizations and government agencies in addition to the Metropolitan Police Department including the District’s Child and Family Services Agency whose social workers are required to contact the OCAP Response Line when a child abuse or neglect case involves domestic violence, the US Attorney’s Office for the District of Columbia, the DC Rape Crisis Center, The Polaris Project, My Sister’s Place hotline, Ayuda, Inc. and many others.
+In addition to the Metropolitan Police Department, the Response Line is now available to over 18 partner non-profit organizations and government agencies in addition to the Metropolitan Police Department including the District’s Child and Family Services Agency whose social workers are required to contact the Response Line when a child abuse or neglect case involves domestic violence, the US Attorney’s Office for the District of Columbia, the DC Rape Crisis Center, Polaris Project, My Sister’s Place hotline, Ayuda, Inc. and many others.